Yesterday was kind of a big deal, celebrated quietly inside my own heart.

 By 2006 it had quickly grown into one of the largest entries on the platform.
 There is no way I could have known that when they upgraded their infrastructure after their first major fundraiser that year that I would lose all my effort.
 It was as much my fault as theirs.
 I made no backup of my work, took no screenshots.
 I was disappointed but that only seemed to make me more determined.

-When my pleas to them over several months to help restore what had been lost fell on deaf ears, I decided to make a podcast about the game.
-Then, over the next two years it turned into a short movie.
+When my pleas to them over several months to help restore what had been lost fell on deaf ears, I decided to take things up a notch.

-The final edit was completed on January 28, 2008, effectively completing the project save for one small detail.
-It needed to be submitted + accepted into the LoC.
-It took a few stamps, some transmediating the project onto a few different types of media (they wouldn’t accept a download at that time), a few months and a heaping helping of persistence.
-When the dust settled, TAG had officially made it into the LoC.
+The final edit was completed on January 28, 2008, effectively completing the project in just 3 short years save for one small detail.
+It still needed to be submitted and accepted into the LoC.
+It took a few stamps, some transmediating it into a few different types of media formats (they wouldn’t accept a download at that time), a few months and a heaping helping of persistence.

 Hearing challenges?
-Please turn Closed Captioning on/off by clicking the small CC symbol near the bottom-right-corner of the video + choosing the captions.
-My apologies that these only exist in English at present.
+Please turn Closed Captioning on/off by clicking the small CC symbol near the bottom-right-corner of the video and choosing the captions.
+My apologies that captions only exist in English at present.